b-lukaszuk/RJ_BS_eng/contents/julia_first_encounter.md

 > be used in a shorter form (without the prefix) like this: `first([1, 2, 3,
 > 4])`.

-Anyway, as I said if you don't want to use types then don't.
-Still, I prefer to use them for reasons similar to those described in
+Anyway, as I wrote before if you don't want to use types then don't, Julia gives you a choice.
+When I begun to write my first computer programs, I preferred to use programming languages that didn't require types.
+However, nowadays I prefer to use them for the reasons similar to those described in
 @sec:julia_optional_type_declaration so be tolerant and bear with me.

 ### Functions operating on structs {#sec:functions_operating_on_structs}